survivejs/audio-katas/katas/kata-07.md

-# Kata 7 - Graph editor
+# Kata 7 - Dataflow programming

 The purpose of this kata is explore how [dataflow programming](https://en.wikipedia.org/wiki/Dataflow_programming) can be used for audio creation.